-Figure 3.24 BACnet Configuration
+Figure 3.21 BACnet Configuration

 Option Description Pics Click this link to view the Bacnet identifiers and objects supported by the WiNG-MGR.
+Packet Log Click this link to view the Bacnet packet log.
 Device ID To enable BACnet, assign a unique number between 1 and 4194302 to identify this BACnet device on the network.
 If you enter a 0 in this field BACnet will be disabled.
 Default: 0 (Disabled) Device Name Assign a name - up to 38 characters - to the unit for BACnet discovery and integration.
 Description Add any additional details about the device, up to 38 characters.
 Location Designate the physical location of the unit.
 UDP Port Enter a 0 to specify port 47808 (0xBAC0) as the UDP port.
 If another port is specified by your application, enter that value here.
-Default: 0 (47808) Register as Foreign Device at IPv4 IP address of the master device with which you're trying to communicate.
+Default: 0 (47808) BACnet/IP Read Multiple Use the toggle switch to enable or disable this option.
+Default: Enabled Register as Foreign Device at IPv4 IP address of the master device with which you're trying to communicate.
 Requires a BBMD for foreign device discovery.
-Registration TTL Time, in seconds, for foreign device discovery.
-MS/TP Max Master Only for EIA-485 Bacnet MS/TP mode; the Max Master is the highest BACnet station ID the WiNG manager will attempt to discover.
-This should match the highest station ID in the MS/TP ring.
-All devices in the ring should have the same Max Master value configured.